Mitchell Butel

 Mitchell Patrick Butel (born 10 February 1970) is an Australian actor, singer, director and writer.
 He is best known for his work in theatre, including musical and opera productions.
-He has been the artistic director of the State Theatre Company of South Australia since March 2019.
+He was the artistic director of the State Theatre Company of South Australia from 2019 to 2024 and will take up the position of artistic director of the Sydney Theatre Company in November 2024.

 Early life and education

-Mitchell Patrick Butel was born on 10 February 1970.
+Mitchell Patrick Butel was born on 10 February 1970 and educated at Marcellin College Randwick.
 He became interested in theatre as a child after seeing the musical Song and Dance and later Little Shop of Horrors.

 He attended the University of New South Wales and studied for a degree in arts/law, majoring in Theatre Studies and working as a paralegal in a law firm between terms.